 This was a joint art show with my colleague, Princeton artist Rhinold Ponder, in which we featured the full range of our artworks.

-“Continuing Studies Annual Show,” MICA, Baltimore, Maryland, August, 2013
+- “Continuing Studies Annual Show,” MICA, Baltimore, MD, August.

 My oil painting “Winter boots” of a pair of human boots with a set of four winter dog boots was selected for the MICA Continuing Studies annual show.

+- “From Fur to Feathers 4,” The Schuler School of Fine Arts, Baltimore, MD, April.
 One of my dog portraits “Whisky” was accepted for this fourth annual juried exhibition of animals in art.